 All recruitment is centralised through the Head Office HR department, and where agencies are used to source candidates only selected reputable recruitment agencies are used.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chain or in any part of our business.
 We operate a centralised procurement team that procures over 95% of housebuilding materials.
-Only sundry items with aunit value of less than £300 can be purchased outside of our procurement team.
+Only sundry items with a unit value of less than £300 can be purchased outside of our procurement team.
 The vast majority of our procured materials and components are assembled and/or manufactured in the UK, with the balance procured from within Europe and the United States of America.

-Contingent Supplied Agency Workers
+• Contingent Supplied Agency Workers

 We require those supplying agency workers to prove that any operative has the right to work in the UK and that 100% of eligible staff on construction sites will have their CSCS cards or equivalent.
 We have also introduced a preferred suppliers list for our agency workers and require them to produce a written statement on their approach to preventing modern slavery and trafficking where they do not already have a company policy or statement.

-We will continue to keep under review our internal processes to identify what further steps can be taken to ensure that our obligations under the Act are met and that our Modern Slavery Policy is effectively implemented and complied with, so as to ensure that there is no slavery or human trafficking in any part of our business.
+4.4 We will continue to review our internal processes to identify what further steps can be taken to ensure that our obligations under the Act are met and that our Modern Slavery Policy is effectively implemented and complied with, so as to ensure that there is no slavery or human trafficking in any part of our business.

-This is William Davis's Modern Slavery Statement for the period 1st June 2017 to 31st May 2018.
+This is William Davis's Modern Slavery Statement for the period 1st June 2018 to 31st May 2019.
 It was approved by the Executive Management Team and is signed on its behalf by: